This chapter describes how to tune the Windows Server operating system to ensure that Oracle Database is running in the best possible environment.

-For example, installing a new network protocol or printer driver usually requires copying files from original Windows Server installation media.
-When Service Pack files are comprehensively or selectively overwritten, the Service Pack must be re-applied.
+For example, installing a new network protocol or printer driver usually requires copying files from the original Windows Server installation media.
+When Service Pack files are comprehensively or selectively overwritten, the Service Pack must be reapplied.

-Note:Data striping through the operating system is not permitted with Automatic Storage Management (ASM), which does its own striping.
-Hardware striping is allowed with ASM, but it is not necessary.
+Note:Data striping through the operating system is not permitted with Oracle Automatic Storage Management (Oracle ASM), which does its own striping.
+Hardware striping is allowed with Oracle ASM, but it is not necessary.

 Striping data across a number of disks is one example of a redundant array of inexpensive disks (RAID).
 There are several different types of RAID, also referred to as RAID levels, ranging from high performance to high reliability.
 The three most common RAID levels in Oracle Database installations are RAID-0, RAID-1, and RAID-5.
-Descriptions of each RAID level follow Table 7-2, which shows each level's read and write penalties.
+Descriptions of each RAID level are in Table 8-2, which shows each level's read and write penalties.

 0 (Disk Striping)

 0 + 1

 Read penalty is the ratio of I/O operations to read requests.